Conditions

 What is it?

-Feline infectious peritonitis (FIP) is an infectious disease caused by a mutation in the feline enteric coronavirus (FCoV) which changes it from a relatively harmless virus into a deadly one.
-This deadly virus then attacks the immune-system causing a fatal chain of events.
+Feline infectious peritonitis (FIP) is an infectious disease caused by a mutation in the feline enteric coronavirus (FCoV) which changes it from a relatively harmless virus into a potentially deadly one.
+This mutated virus then attacks the immune-system causing a complex chain of events, leading to severe disease.

 Why is it important?

 Many cats are infected with FCoV and have no symptoms (except occasionally short-term diarrhoea which goes away) but despite this few develop FIP.
-Cats get FIP in one of two ways: the virus in their body changes to become the deadly version, or they are infected by other cats shedding the deadly version of the virus in their faeces (but this is thought to be quite rare).
+Cats get FIP in one of two ways: the virus in their body changes to become the mutated, dangerous version, or they are infected by other cats shedding the mutated version of the virus in their faeces (but this is thought to be quite rare).

 What’s the risk?